 This tax measure consists of a refundable tax credit that can be added to the RESP.
 One person cannot be granted more than $3,600 in total for all of the RESPs of which he/she is a beneficiary.

 Educational assistance payment (EAP)

 The Educational Assistance Payment is an amount paid to a student from the student’s RESP to enable him or her to pursue post-secondary studies.
 The EAP comes from investment income and the CESG money accumulated in the RESP.
 It is taxable in the hands of the student beneficiary.
 The total EAP payable to a full-time student may not exceed $5,000 for the first 13 weeks of an eligible education program.
 There are no subsequent limits.
 The principal invested in the plan is returned to you tax-free.

 What if the beneficiary does not pursue post-secondary studies?

-In this case, all grant money received must be repaid to the government, whereupon the invested contributions will be returned to you.
+If there is no additional beneficiary or the maximum grants have been received, the grant money received must be repaid to the government, whereupon the invested contributions will be returned to you.
 The income accumulated in the RESP can also be returned to you in the form of accumulated income payments (AIP).
 These payments must be added to your income and are therefore taxable, in addition to being subject to a 20% penalty (federal: 12%; provincial: 8%).

-You have a second option: you can transfer the accumulated income payments to your RRSP or that of your spouse, provided your RRSP contribution room allows you to do so.
+You also have a third option: you can transfer the accumulated income payments to your RRSP or that of your spouse, provided your RRSP contribution room allows you to do so.
 This transfer is not subject to a withholding tax and eliminates the 20% penalty.
 However, it may not exceed $50,000.